tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

 * HDMI Audio
 * Sleep modes

+## Important Notes

+* The SPI UBI rootfs Volume has been renamed from `rootfs` to `root` to conform with distroboot settings (scarthgap.TQ.ARM.BSP.0007, u-boot 2024.04)

 ## Known Issues / Limitations

 * SD-Card: CD# (card detect) does not work in Linux